microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ### Matrix Transpose

 The **matrix transpose** parameter indicates if the matrix is transposed before performing the multiply.
-In linear algebra, the[transpose](https://en.wikipedia.org/wiki/Transpose) of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix.
+In linear algebra, the [transpose](https://en.wikipedia.org/wiki/Transpose) of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix.

 Transposing is not supported for the RowMajor/ColumnMajor layouts.